I read something on the weekend that hit me like a stone.

 Perhaps you have never heard that God is good.
 Perhaps you don’t believe it.
-Then taste and see for yourself!
+Taste and see for yourself.
 His goodness will lead you to repentance.
-It’ll change your mind.
+It’ll change your skeptical mind.

 Make the Good Shepherd your shepherd.
-He will lead you from the front, while His goodness follows you from behind all the days of your life.
+He will lead you from the front, while his goodness follows you all the days of your life.
 If you don’t know where the goodness of God is right now, turn around.
-It’s right there next to His everlasting mercy.
+It’s right there next to his everlasting mercy.

-It is simply not possible to overemphasize the goodness of God.
-You might just as well try and overemphasize His wisdom or try and grasp the breadth, width and depth of His love!
+It is not possible to overemphasize the goodness of God.
+You might just as well try and overemphasize his wisdom or try and grasp the breadth, width and depth of his love!